l33tn00b/entsoEchartmaker/README.md

 This little project aims to re-create the Tibber price chart instead of scraping it from their website.
 Final result is a container running the script which creates the price chart.
 The chart in turn will be served to clients by a web server.

+This is very, very bad code.
+But hey, whatever works.

 ## Why?
 The scraped chart is pretty hard to read.
 So we'd love to have a more legible display.